 - RTT2: Round trip latency between the RAN and UE: Calculated by RAN based on the packet delay mechanism of Uu interface.

 - RTT3: Round trip latency between the UPF and UE: RTT1+RTT2

+- in case the monitoring respond packet is lost, Round trip latency is set to the length of the corresponding validity timer.

 It is assumed that the time synchronization precision between the UE and RAN achieves to microsecond level and the network latency between the RAN and UPF is regarded as symmetric, so we suggest approximate one way latency could also be calculated: